binaryphile/dctk/README.md

 dealing with individual concerns.

-Think of it as a way to organize a large amount of functionality into a single command, a sort of trapper-keeper, to keep the joke going.
+Think of it as a way to organize a large amount of functionality into a single command, like pages in a sort of trapper-keeper, to keep the joke going.

 # examples